mog96/Seed/README.md

 -	Message is processed on the client side in `conn.onmessage()`, which, in combination with `$scope.game.nextPage()`, handles the game logic.
 In their current state, these functions awkwardly split the responsibility of processing the selections by employer and worker. (`// TODO: Unify.`)
 - New page is loaded on the client side.

 The logic for computing the final wages earned by the employer and the worker, as well as the payment (in dollars) that each would earn given these wages, is currently in `$scope.game.nextPage()`.
-A future developer should look here to begin implementing payment integration with the MTurk platform.
+A **future developer** should look here to begin implementing payment integration with the MTurk platform.

+As noted above, the `on_message` function of the `GameConnection` class in [`webserver.py`](https://github.com/mog96/seed/tree/mog-payment-structure#webserverpy) contains the code that stores the final information about a game round in the database.
+It currently takes all of the parameters sent from `$scope.game.nextPage()` in this `game.js` module and puts them directly in the database.
+A **future developer** should look here to begin modifying what is stored in the DB.